 Legislation from the 83rd Texas Legislature requires that CPRIT's Oversight Committee establish program priorities on an annual basis.
 The priorities are intended to provide transparency in how the Oversight Committee directs the orientation of the agency's funding portfolio.
-The Product Development Research Program's principles and priorities will also guide CPRIT staff and the Product Development Review Council on the development and issuance of program-specific Requests for Applications (RFAs) and the evaluation of applications submitted in response to those RFAs.
+CPRIT has established overarching principles, and each of CPRIT's 3 grantmaking programs (Academic Research, Prevention, and Product Development Research) have established program-specific priorities.
+Additional priorities focused at the intersection of the 3 programs have also been established and outlined below.
+The Product Development Research Program's principles and priorities guide CPRIT staff and the Product Development Review Council on the development and issuance of program-specific Requests for Applications (RFAs) and the evaluation of applications submitted in response to RFAs.

-Established Principles:
+CPRIT's Established Principles: